Skip to content

 Name Type Description Default

-key Callable[[T], SupportsLessThan]
+key Callable[[T], S]

-function: (T) -> SupportsLessThan.
+function: (T) -> S where S: SupportsLessThan.
 Defaults to None.

 None